On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Introduction

-Subsequently, we transformed the problem of finding the optimal pivot paths into four reinforcement-learning models.
-In particular, the following two novel action spaces and two reward functions are introduced. \begin{itemize} \item Action set: (1) non-basis variables whose reduced costs are less than zero and (2) non-basis variables whose reduced costs are not equal to zero. \item Reward functions: (1) opposite of the number of pivot iterations and (2) linear decay weight estimation of the average variation in the objective value caused by a single pivot. \end{itemize} Based on the proposed actions and rewards, we designed four models of different forms.
-Through a comprehensive comparison, it was found that the model comprising action set (1) and reward functions (2) achieves the highest efficiency with the least computational cost.

-Furthermore, we constructed a novel action selection criterion for the simplex algorithm to ameliorate inaccurate evaluation in the initial exploration.
-Subsequently, we present the MCTS rule based on the Monte Carlo tree search to determine the optimal pivot paths for the current solving state.
-In addition, complete theory and sufficient experiments are provided to prove the optimality of the proposed MCTS rule.
+Subsequently, we transform the problem of finding the optimal pivot path into four reinforcement-learning models.
+In particular, the following two novel action spaces and two reward functions are introduced. \begin{itemize} \item Action set: (1) non-basis variables whose reduced costs are less than zero and (2) non-basis variables whose reduced costs are not equal to zero. \item Reward functions: (1) opposite of pivot iterations and (2) linear decay weight estimation of the average variation in the objective value caused by a single pivot. \end{itemize} Based on the proposed actions and rewards, we design four models of different forms.
+Through a comprehensive comparison, it is find that the model comprising action set (1) and reward functions (2) achieves the highest efficiency with the least computational cost.
+Furthermore, we construct a novel action selection criterion for the simplex method to ameliorate inaccurate evaluation in the initial exploration.
+Subsequently, we present the MCTS rule based on the Monte Carlo tree search to determine the optimal pivot for current states.

-Consequently, the optimal pivot that corresponds to the minimum number of pivot iterations is not necessarily unique.
-However, current research has not provided a method for finding multiple optimal pivot paths.
+In addition, the optimal pivot that corresponds to the minimum pivot iterations is not necessarily unique.
+However, current research has not provided a way to find multiple optimal pivot paths.
 Unlike deterministic pivot rules, our MCTS rule exhibits certain randomness in the exploration stage.
 Specifically, the proposed exploration criterion can introduce a controllable scale factor based on the upper confidence bounds (UCB) method.
-Thus, additional randomness is added to the balance between the estimated value and explorations brought about by the UCB algorithm.
-Therefore, the randomness of the MCTS rule can guide the selection of different actions to achieve the minimum pivot iterations under the guidance of optimality.
-In conclusion, we provide a way to find multiple optimal pivot paths and prove their completeness in theory.
+Thus, additional randomness is added to the balance between the estimated value and explorations brought by the UCB algorithm.
+Additionally, the randomness of the MCTS rule can guide the selection of different actions to achieve the minimum pivot iterations under the guidance of optimality.